 Analysing the results

 Once the baseline calculation has run, the app will present the results obtained.
-In this example, daily frequency was selected, and the weekend was selected as a variable, along with the Heating Degree Days and the Cooling Degree Days, in order to create a baseline consumption that models the consumption of our main load.
-For the Advanced Options, the default settings were used (0.05 p-value, and Coeffient of multiple determination - Adjusted (Ra2)).
+In this example, daily frequency was selected, and weekends were selected as a variable, along with the Heating Degree Days and the Cooling Degree Days, in order to create a baseline consumption that models the consumption of our main load.
+For the Advanced Options, the default settings were used (0.05 p-value, and Coefficient of multiple determination - Adjusted (Ra2)).